 How do you design an effective model that leverages self interest’s capacity for good?
 In the groups I’ve worked with, we started with a structure that recognized self-interest as the energy that creates movement in systems.
 We know that people will act when they’re moved to act— when it’s a fit for their own needs, capacities and interests, and not just for the greater good.
 By tapping into self-interest, we are able to tap into the energy.
 This is the energy that can, when designed and aligned, power a movement for change.

 Let me be clear though, self-interest left unchecked can be dangerous.
 Self-interest is the energy that creates action in a system, for good or bad.
 In the social mission sector, we want to harness this energy for good.
 It’s not always easy to create and manage systems that balance the self with the collective.
-It requires greater vision and thoughtfulness than, say, simply pillaging the earth’s resources until there are
+It requires greater vision and thoughtfulness than, say, simply pillaging the earth’s resources until there are none left.

 We should reward ingenuity and initiative in service of self-interest.
 The challenge is doing it at no one else’s expense and, ideally, to everyone’s benefit.
 This is the work of the social innovator.